Double phase obstacle problems with multivalued convection and mixed boundary value conditions: Mathematical background

 Throughout the paper the symbols "$\wto$" and "$\to$" stand for the weak and the strong convergence, respectively.
 For a Banach space $(X,\|\cdot\|_X)$ we denote its dual space by $X^*$ and by $\langle\cdot,\cdot\rangle_{X^*\times X}$ the duality pairing between $X^*$ and $X$.

 Furthermore, we consider the nonlinear operator $A\colon V\to V^*$ defined by

 for $u,v\in V$, where $\langle \cdot,\cdot\rangle$ stands for the duality pairing between $V$ and its dual space $V^*$.
-The properties of the operator $A\colon V\to V^*$ can be summarized as follows, where its detailed proof could be found in Liu \& Dai \cite{Liu-Dai-2018} or Crespo, Blanco, Gasi\'nski, Harjulehto \& Winkert \cite[Proposition 3.4]{Crespo-Blanco-Gasinski-Winkert-2021}.
+The properties of the operator $A\colon V\to V^*$ can be summarized as follows, where its detailed proof could be found in Liu \& Dai \cite{Liu-Dai-2018} or Crespo-Blanco, Gasi\'nski, Harjulehto \& Winkert \cite[Proposition 3.5]{Crespo-Blanco-Gasinski-Winkert-2021}.

 \begin{proposition} The operator $A$ defined by \eqref{defA} is bounded, continuous, monotone (hence maximal monotone) and of type $(\Ss_+)$, that is,

 imply $u_n\to u$ in $V$. \end{proposition}